What Is The Success Rate Of A Hair Transplant?

 Hair transplants are generally more successful than over-the-counter hair restoration products.
 But there are still some factors to consider:

-● All over from 10 to 80 percent of transplanted hairTrusted Source will fully grow back in an estimated time of three to four months.
+● All from 10 to 80 percent of transplanted hairTrusted Source will fully grow back in an estimated time of three to four months.

 ● Likewise, the regular hair, the transplanted hair will thin over time.